-I. Academic Integrity:
+- I. Academic Integrity: - a.

-- a.
 Ask students: "What do you think academic integrity means?"
 "What are ways to record information when conducting research?"
 "Why is it important to take good notes when researching a topic?"
 Allow students to share their thoughts. - b.
 If students have previous experience with research and notetaking, a quick review of paraphrasing and quoting may be sufficient.
 If your students are new to research, you may want to share with them a sampling of notetaking styles and paraphrasing practice activities from the CHD Academic Integrity Educator Guide. - c.
 Discuss with your students the citation style you want them to use.
-History Day permits MLA or Chicago styles, but your school may have a preference.
+History Day permits MLA or Chicago styles, but your school may have a preference. - d.
+Artificial Intelligence use in History Day Projects: see this handout from NHD® - 1.
+AI (Artificial Intelligence) is an emerging technology, and can be used as a tool for some aspects of your students' projects, though it has limitations in ability and permissible use for National History Day® projects.
+We remind students that if they participate in Connecticut History Day, they agree to create a project that is the original work of themselves/their group.
+There is no requirement to utilize AI tools for a project.
+If a student or students decide to use AI tools, there are ways which are permissible, and use cases which are not allowed. - a) Ways in which students are allowed to use AI - (1) Brainstorming topic ideas.